-We also now publish the seminars as podcasts.
-If you are unable to attend, or wish to revisit the topics at any time, these podcasts are freely available via iTunes – search for ‘Sport in History’ and you will see all available episodes.
+If you haven't already checked them out, we do publish the seminars as podcasts - so if you are unable to attend, or wish to revisit the topics at any time, you can listen any time on Soundcloud.
+Click here or search for ‘BSSH London’ to see all available episodes.

 Monday 2 December 2019: Kay Schiller, Durham University [cancelled due to industrial action at Durham University]